We've asked people what annoys them the most on the road; are you guilty of any of these annoying bad driving habits?

 Maybe this is just a particularly British annoyance, but when you give way to another car, or stop and let a pedestrian cross, it is completely infuriating when they don’t say thank you!
 Just a simple nod of the head, or a wave would do – instead, you find yourself muttering ‘you’re welcome’ to yourself as you drive away.
 Does anyone else have this as their pet peeve?

 Taking your eyes off the road for a couple of seconds, whilst driving at 30mph means you will lose nearly 100ft of the road.
 That quick check of a text, or changing the song over can have life-changing consequences.
-The law has recently changed to combat phone use whilst driving.
+The law changed in 2017 to try and combat phone use whilst driving.
 You will now get 6 points and a fine of £200 if you’re caught using your phone behind the wheel.
 Been driving for less than 2 years and decide to use your phone whilst driving?
 Too bad pal, you’ve lost your licence.

 Whilst being in the wrong lane can sometimes be down to confusion or not knowing the area you’re driving in, if you often find yourself in the wrong lane, you’re winding other people up!
 Read the road signs, and your sat nav to make sure you’re in the correct lane.